Service Areas

 Transparent pricing: We quote prices honestly over the phone before dispatching.
 No surprise fees, no hidden charges.

-While Tarrant County is our primary coverage area, our technicians occasionally assist in adjacent county areas when positioned nearby:
+While the Arlington–Mid-Cities corridor is our primary coverage area, our technicians occasionally assist in nearby areas when positioned close by:

-Dallas County (western areas including Irving, Coppell): When our technicians are in eastern Grand Prairie or near DFW Airport, we sometimes assist in nearby Dallas County locations.
+West Dallas County (Grand Prairie, Irving, Coppell): When our technicians are in eastern Grand Prairie or near DFW Airport, we sometimes assist in nearby Dallas County locations beyond our core cities.

-If you're outside Tarrant County, call us anyway—depending on current technician positions and availability, we may be able to help.
+If you're just outside our corridor, call us anyway—depending on current technician positions and availability, we may be able to help.
 If we can't reach you promptly, we can often recommend a reliable provider in your area.

 Dead Battery / Jump Start Service: The most common roadside emergency we handle.
 Car won't start because battery died from lights left on, old battery that won't hold charge, alternator failure, parasitic drain, or extreme temperature effects.
 We arrive with professional jump start equipment, get your car started safely, test the battery and charging system when possible, and advise whether you need immediate battery replacement or can safely drive to a service center.
-Available throughout all Tarrant County locations 24/7.
+Available throughout our coverage area Sunday–Friday, 6 AM–11 PM.

 Flat Tire / Tire Change Service: Flat tire from nail, pothole damage, sidewall failure, valve stem leak, or worn tire blowout.
 We change your flat tire to your spare (if you have a functional spare), inflate the spare to proper pressure, and get you safely mobile so you can drive to a tire shop for repair or replacement.
 If you don't have a spare or your spare is also flat, we can often tow you to the nearest tire shop (additional towing fee applies).
 Highway flat tires are especially dangerous—we handle them with extreme care, positioning our service vehicle to protect you while working quickly.